Networking Guide

 Physical Network

 Each cluster node must have at least one network interface card (NIC) configured as the default gateway.
-If the node lacks a pre-configured default route, one must be established prior to installation.
+If the node lacks a pre-configured default route, it must be established prior to installation.

 Overlay Network